Information related to: Information technology

 Mobile Apps for Crime Victims and Providers Compiled by OVC

-This section of the OVC site contains a list of free apps that provide information, support, and resources about various types of victimization.
+This OVC web page contains a list of free apps that provide information, support, and resources about various types of victimization.
 These apps were created by government agencies and non-profit organizations, and some apps were developed with funding support from OVC.

-Agency's Use of Technology Best Practices & Policies Toolkit
+Agencies’ Use of Technology: Best Practices & Policies Toolkit

-When using technology, both victim advocates and survivors need to consider safety, privacy, and security.
-This resource provides guidance for programs that provide services to victims of domestic violence, sexual assault, stalking, and human trafficking on best practices to help maintain the safety and security of crime victims and their personal information.
-The toolkit was produced by the National Network to End Domestic Violence's Safety...
+This resource provides guidance for domestic violence programs, sexual assault crisis centers, and victim service agencies regarding best practices to help maintain the safety and security of crime victims and their personal information.
+It was produced by the National Network to End Domestic Violence's Safety Net Project, which develops resources and information on the use of technology for survivors and the agencies that support them.

 Technology Safety & Privacy: A Toolkit for Survivors